MiniatureEge2006/g-man/README.md

 ![gman](https://github.com/user-attachments/assets/f0f40d23-6de0-4ab3-b185-be5c4d32c812)
+# DISCONTINUED
+**This project is discontinued due to lack of motivation and other things to do.
+Feel free to fork it however.**

 # Rise and shine.
 Mr. Freeman.
 Rise.
 And.
 Shine.
 **This project is a fork of the original g_man bot. (https://github.com/nkrasn/g_man) So credits to nkrasn for making this bot.**